2023 Winter Holiday Party

 SCA Members and Guests are invited to

 Tickets are $52 per person.
 Doors open at 5:00 pm and dinner will be served at 6:30 pm.

-All will enjoy the art conversations, catching up with friends, meeting our newly-elected artists, the great food, the atmosphere of the Arts and Letters Club, the annual miniature exchange, and most especially, hearing our guest speaker, International and Award Winning Artist Michael Dumas.
+Let’s catch up with friends, enjoy art conversations, meet our guest speaker, and welcome our newly-elected artists, with great food, the atmosphere of The Lakehouse, our 21st annual miniature art exchange, and most especially, hearing our guest speaker, International and Award Winning Artist Michael Dumas.

 Please use the form at the bottom of this page to register and pay for your tickets.
 The Buy Now button will take you to PayPal.

 Michael Dumas was born September 20, 1950, in the village of Whitney, Ontario, situated on the eastern entrance to the 7,725 square kilometers of wilderness that is Algonquin Park.
 As a young man, he worked as a ranger in the interior of the park, honing his skills as a woodsman and earning the necessary funds to pay for his studies at Humber College of Art in Toronto.

 During his time at Humber, he met master artist Lewis Parker and spent his post-graduate year studying solely under him.
 Following this he served an apprenticeship under Parker at Lazare and Parker studios in Toronto and later worked as a staff illustrator at Ginn and Company educational publishers.